 Victoria Falls – Zimbabwe's poster child © Sarah Kerr, Wild Horizons

-Despite the above, it would be naive not to recognise that crime has increased as a result of the economic implosion and its legacy of unemployment, but I still regard Zimbabwe as one of the safest countries I’ve ever visited (I travelled extensively as an airline employee) and certainly many times more secure than next-doorneighbour South Africa and, dare I say it, the UK.
+Despite the above, it would be naive not to recognise that crime has increased as a result of the economic implosion and its legacy of unemployment, but we still regard Zimbabwe as one of the safest countries we’ve ever visited and lived in.
 Any violence you read about is invariably and exclusively politically motivated and does not involve tourists or tourism areas.
 So please think about this: generally speaking the worldwide media rushes to places where there’s a bad news story.
 In Zimbabwe this tends to be during the weeks prior to elections and of course the country always manages to deliver newsworthy material.
 But the moment the results are declared the journalists all dash off to the next trouble spot and Zimbabwe returns to normal and disappears from the headlines.
 Sadly though, as said before, mud sticks.

 Is it moral?

-Following the economic collapse, probably four million people, nearly a third of Zimbabwe’s population, left the country as either economic or political refugees.
-A large proportion of those who stayed faced potentially fatal conditions such as malnutrition, AIDS, TB, malaria and other illnesses, made all the more risky due to an almost complete lack of publicly accessible medical products and facilities.
-It’s estimated that the life expectancy of the average Zimbabwean dropped to half of what it was before this government came to power.
-Thankfully, that figure is now rising dramatically.
+Following the economic collapse of the 2000s, probably four to six million people, nearly a third of Zimbabwe’s population, left the country as either economic or political refugees.
+A large proportion of those who stayed faced potentially fatal conditions such as malnutrition, AIDS, TB, malaria, cholera and other illnesses, made all the more risky due to an almost complete lack of publicly accessible medical products and facilities.
+Regrettably these medieval diseases to raise their ugly heads from time to time, in small outbreaks which are usually quickly contained and cured.

 So yes, the country admittedly has a lot not to be proud of.
 As a direct result of all this, many potential tourists have decided to boycott this country, believing that by visiting Zimbabwe they would be helping the current regime not only financially but also by giving it a measure of legitimacy.
 Should you therefore follow the example of hundreds of thousands of people who have already boycotted Zimbabwe in the belief that it will make a significant difference?